marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 implementation that understands this transport parameter MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.

+The client MUST also send the alternative_address transport parameter defined in {{ALTERNATIVE-ADDRESS}}.
+A server that understands nat_traversal MUST treat receipt of nat_traversal without alternative_address as a connection error of type TRANSPORT_PARAMETER_ERROR.

 For the server, the value of this transport parameter is a variable-length integer, the concurrency limit.
 The concurrency limit limits the amount of concurrent NAT traversal attempts and can be used to limit the bandwith